 With well-defined terms, a clear sales process and consistent usage of the system, you should be in a position to deliver a solid pipeline and bookings forecast.
 But pipeline and bookings are only part of the picture.
 The next stage is tying these forecasts into revenue and demand planning.
 The more integrated CRM is to the revenue system, the more complete the picture is that you can paint.
 Many companies can get this picture via a Business Intelligence (BI) solution, however, if you can get this level of visibility into the hands of the reps and their immediate managers, they are then able to collaborate on opportunities that affect the forecast, and do so with a concrete understanding of how their actions will affect the outcome.
 This is when forecasting becomes truly collaborative.

 Ultimately, the goal is to get to a forecasting process that enables you to do the following:

 - Accurately forecast bookings, revenue, and profit for not just this quarter but next quarter

 - Provide leaderboards that show pipeline, best case, and closed-won status

 - Trackback actuals to orders and bookings by integrating order management and invoicing with CRM

 - Use sales forecasts to drive demand planning and forecasting

-Tom Saracene is a CRM Strategy Practice Lead at Appirio and has a 17 year track record of completing successful CRM & ERP implementations on a variety of client/server and hosted platforms across a wide variety of business processes.
+Tom Saracene is a CRM Strategy Practice Lead at Appirio and has a two-decade track record of completing successful CRM & ERP implementations on a variety of client/server and hosted platforms across a wide variety of business processes.
 Most significantly dedicated to Cloud Computing and helping business move their processes and infrastructure into the Cloud with the help of platforms such as salesforce.com, Workday, Google Apps and others.